Registered Nurse (RN) Jobs in Atlanta, Georgia

 Northside Hospital

-Overview Choice+ Local is Northside Hospital's clinical career program that offers the flexibility of an agency with the growth and advantages of working for Northside.
-Candidates must live within 50 miles of their desired location and have a minimum of 2 years experience.
-Northside Hospital is award-winning, state-of-the-art, and continually growing.
+Overview Northside Hospital is award-winning, state-of-the-art, and continually growing.
 Constantly expanding the quality and reach of our care to our patients and communities creates even more opportunity for the best healthcare professionals in Atlanta and beyond.
 Discover all the possibilities of a career at Northside today.
 Responsibilities The Registered Professional Nurse at Northside Hospital independently plans and provides professional nursing care to patients in accordance with physician orders and established guidelines, and in accordance with the scope of practice as defined by the Georgia Nurse Practice Act.
-The Northside Hospital Staff Registered Professional Nurse manages care of an assigned group of patients in accordance with the philosophy and policies of Northside Hospital.
-The practice of all professional nurses at Northside Hospital reflects the values of collaboration, communication, coordination, integration, and empowerment.
-Qualifications REQUIRED: Must be a graduate of an accredited school of nursing Licensed as a RN in the State of Georgia in good standing without limitations.
-Two (2) years of experience as a Registered Professional Nurse (RN).
+Qualifications KNOWLEDGE, SKILLS AND ABILITIES, LICENSE OR CERTIFICATION REQUIRED: Must be a graduate of an accredited school of nursing Licensed as a RN in the State of Georgia in good standing without limitations.
 Must hold Certified in American Heart Association’s Basic Cardiac Life Support (BLS).
+KNOWLEDGE SKILLS AND ABILITIES/LICENSE OR CERTIFICATION PREFERRED: BSN degree Two (2) years of experience as a Registered Professional Nurse (RN).
+Additional Life Support credential (ACLS, PALS, NRP, etc.) or other clinical specialty certifications in specific units.
 Visual color acuity depending on the role in specific units.
-PREFERRED: Additional Life Support credential (ACLS, PALS, NRP, etc.) or other clinical specialty certifications in specific units.
-Work Hours: Varies
+Work Hours: 7A-7P Weekend Requirements: Yes- Rotating Basis

 Northside Hospital